Background pattern

 Do notmassage the area.

-19. Cover the needle
+1. Cover the Needle

-• Place the needle protector over the needle.
+• Place the protector over the needle.

-After the injection
+After the Injection

-• Dispose of the used needles, syringes, vials, and vial adapters in accordance with local health and safety regulations.
+• Dispose of used needles, syringes, vials, and vial adapters in accordance with local health and safety regulations.

-Repeat the process for the 2nd medication
+Repeat the Process for the 2nd Medication

 If you have not yet injected both medications, follow the steps for preparing and injecting cabotegravir, which has its own Instructions for Use.

-Questions and answers
+Questions and Answers

-It is best to inject the medication as soon as it reaches ambient temperature.
+It is best to inject the medication as soon as it reaches room temperature.
 However, the vial can be left in its packaging at room temperature (maximum temperature of 25°C) for a maximum of 6 hours.

 1. Why is it necessary to inject air into the vial?